How to Plan a Baby Shower: Complete Checklist & Ideas

 Ready to Start Planning?

-Now that you know how to plan a baby shower step by step, you can confidently start with an invitation, build your theme, and enjoy the celebration as it comes together.
-Start with an invitation you love, build from there, and keep it simple.
+Now that you know how to plan a baby shower step by step, you can start with an invitation, build your theme, and keep everything simple as it comes together.
+Most importantly, you’ll know what to do next.

 ✨Need a visual reminder?
 Download a printable check list here >>